Ricemast/focus/README.md

 ## Installation

-**Focus** is a simple django application configured to run on SQLite3.
+**Focus** is a simple django application configured to run on mysql (you may need to change the db settings in `focus/focus/settings.py`).

-Simply clone this repository, `cd` to the `focus` django application directory and setup the DB using:
+To get up and running simply clone this repository, `cd` to the `focus` django application directory and setup the DB using:

 `./manage.py syncdb`

 `./manage.py migrate`

-Then create an admin account so you can login to the django admin panel (`/admin`)

-`./manage.py createsuperuser`

 The development tools are managed through [npm](https://www.npmjs.com/).